 There are two main trekking seasons in Nepal: Spring and Autumn.
 It is also possible to trek in Nepal during Winter as well.
-Read the full
+Read Full

-In Nepal there are three regions of the country (Everest, Annapurna and Langtang) where there is an extensive network of lodges known as teahousesRead the full
+In Nepal, there are three regions of the country (Everest, Annapurna, and Langtang) where there is an extensive network of lodges known as teahouses.
+Read Full

 How fit do I need to be to trek in Nepal?

-Of course overall the fitter you are the better as you more likely to enjoy your trek however the fitness level required will differ for each trek.
-Read the full
+Of course overall the fitter you are the better you more likely to enjoy your trek however the fitness level required will differ for each trek.
+Read Full

 What clothes and personal kit should I bring on my trek in Nepal?

 To help you get ready and prepared for your trek we have written detailed kit lists in the Appendix of the Trip Dossiers downloadable from our website.
 These kit lists have been carefully tailored based on the conditions and terrain you might encounter on your trip.

 What are the options for renting trekking and mountaineering gear for a trip?

-If you do not already have the personal gear and equipment included in our kit list within Appendix of Trip Dossier then you could consider renting to save the cost of purchasingRead the full
+If you do not already have the personal gear and equipment included in our kit list within the Appendix of Trip Dossier then you could consider renting to save the cost of purchasing

-You can purchase trekking clothes and equipment in Kathmandu, we recommend Shonas Store in ThamelRead the full
+You can purchase trekking clothes and equipment in Kathmandu, we recommend Shonas Store in Thamel

-How do I keep myself and my personal kit dry while on trek if we get rainy weather?
+How do I keep myself and my personal kit dry while on a trek if we get rainy weather?

-For every trek in Nepal you need to be prepared for precipitation i.e rain at lower altitude and snow higher up.
+For every trek in Nepal, you need to be prepared for precipitation i.e rain at lower altitudes and snow higher up.

-What are the facilities for washing on trek, is it possible to take a shower and wash my hair?
+What are the facilities for washing on a trek, is it possible to take a shower and wash my hair?

-Yes there are some opportunities for washing on trek however these depend on whether you are booked on a camping, lodge or luxury lodge based trek.Read the full
+Yes, there are some opportunities for washing on trek however these depend on whether you are booked on a camping, lodge, or luxury lodge-based trek.

 The toilet facilities will depend on the type of trek you are joining.
-For a lodge based trek you can use the toilets in the lodges however the type, condition and cleanliness will vary depending on the region of Nepal you are walking in and also the altitude of the lodgeRead the full
+For a lodge-based trek you can use the toilets in the lodges however the type, condition, and cleanliness will vary depending on the region of Nepal you are walking in and also the altitude of the lodge

-For teahouse lodge based treks (Everest, Annapurna and Langtang) it is possible in most lodges to recharge batteries, this will cost approx. 300 rupees (US$4 or GBP2) per hour of charging.Read the full
+For teahouse lodge-based treks (Everest, Annapurna, and Langtang) it is possible in most lodges to recharge batteries, this will cost approx. 300 rupees (US$4 or GBP2) per hour of charging.

-Over the last few years the mobile/ cell phone network has improved significantly in more remote areas of Nepal.
+Over the last few years, the mobile/ cell phone network has improved significantly in more remote areas of Nepal.
 There are now cell phone masts installed at Gorakshep so it is possible to get 3G connectivity throughout the entire Everest Base Camp trek.

 Do I need travel (and trekking) insurance for a trip to Nepal?

 Having travel insurance is a condition of booking a holiday with The Mountain Company

-Yes it is possible to trek in Nepal with children however it is important to choose the right objective and carefully plan & organise the tripRead the full
+Yes it is possible to trek in Nepal with children however it is important to choose the right objective and carefully plan & organize the trip

-Is it safe to visit Nepal and it’s capital city of Kathmandu?
+Is it safe to visit Nepal and its capital city of Kathmandu?

-We strongly suggest anyone thinking of visiting Nepal to carefully read UK’s Foreign and Commonwealth (“FCO”) travel advice to find information on the current situation in this country.
+We strongly suggest anyone thinking of visiting Nepal carefully read the UK’s Foreign and Commonwealth (“FCO”) travel advice to find information on the current situation in this country.
 At present FCO have no travel restrictions in place for Nepal.

 What happens if I get sick in Nepal?

-On the vast majority of our trips there are no issues with sickness as we allow sufficient time for acclimatisation to the high altitude and people follow our guidelines regarding health and hygiene.
+On the vast majority of our trips, there are no issues with sickness as we allow sufficient time for acclimatization to the high altitude and people follow our guidelines regarding health and hygiene.

 I have already done one trek in Nepal (i.e Everest Base Camp) and I would now like to do something more challenging, what do you suggest and any ideas?

-We offer a wide range of treks and expeditions that allow you to challenge yourself whether that be undertaking a ‘camping trek rather than lodge’, or undertaking a trekking peak to 6,500 metres or undertaking a trek to a very remote area
+We offer a wide range of treks and expeditions that allow you to challenge yourself whether that be undertaking a ‘camping trek rather than lodge’, undertaking a trekking peak to 6,500 meters or undertaking a trek to a very remote area

-I heard people say that everyone should undertake a trek to Nepal during their lifetime…why is this?
+I heard people say that everyone should undertake a trek to Nepal during their lifetime why is this?

-Nepal is like no other place that you will ever visit due this country’s richness in beauty, culture and diversity.
-Undertaking a trek within Nepal has the potential to be a life changing experience.Read the full
+Nepal is like no other place that you will ever visit due to this country’s richness in beauty, culture, and diversity.
+Undertaking a trek within Nepal has the potential to be a life-changing experience.

 We want to do something ‘different’ for our honeymoon what can you suggest and do we have to join a group or can you arrange our own honeymoon package?

-We would be delighted to help arrange your honeymoon which we will design with you to ensure that we deliver the perfect package for your memorable occasionRead the full
+We would be delighted to help arrange your honeymoon which we will design with you to ensure that we deliver the perfect package for your memorable occasion